Abidali Neemuchwala: Wipro

 Neemuchwala was appointed group president and COO in April 2015.
-As the COO, Neemuchwala spear headed several initiatives that helped create a more nimble and agile organization, and accelerated Wipro's ability to not only respond to customers in the digital age, but also ensure deeper employee engagement.
+As the COO, Neemuchwala spearheaded several initiatives that helped create a more nimble and agile organization, and accelerated Wipro's ability to not only respond to customers in the digital age, but also ensure deeper employee engagement.
 On 1 February 2016, he was appointed CEO and executive director of Wipro succeeding T.K.
 Kurien.
 As CEO, Neemuchwala oversees $8 billion in revenue and more than 160,000 employees serving clients across six continents.
 In September 2018, Neemuchwala helped land Wipro its largest deal ever with a $1.5 billion, 10-year contract with Alight Solutions.
 In July 2019, he was appointed managing director (MD) of Wipro following the retirement of Azim Premji.
-He is on the board of directors of Wipro Limited and the World Affairs Council of Dallas Fort Worth.
+He is on the board of directors of Wipro Limited and the World Affairs Council of Dallas/Fort Worth.
 He sits on the CEO Council of the Texas Economic Development Corporation.

 On 31 January 2020, Wipro announced that Neemuchwala would be stepping down due to family commitments, once a successor is appointed.

 On 30 May 2020, Wipro appointed former Capgemini COO Thierry Delaporte as its CEO.

-Recognitions

-Neemuchwala has been recognized with multiple industry awards and sits on boards of industry and community forums such as the World Affairs Council of Dallas Fort Worth.
-He has been recently appointed on the Board of Texas Economic Development Corporation and is also a member of its CEO Council.
-He is very passionate about community service and champions diversity and inclusion in the workplace.

-Personal life

-Neemuchwala gets his surname from his hometown of Neemuch, a town in Madhya Pradesh.
-He grew up in Delhi, Neemuch, and Mumbai.
-He enjoys travelling, Indian music, reading fiction, and playing golf.
-He is married, has three children, and lives in Dallas, Texas.